2015 Auburn Tigers football team

 The 2015 Auburn Tigers football team represented Auburn University in the 2015 NCAA Division I FBS football season.
 The Tigers played their home games at Jordan–Hare Stadium in Auburn, Alabama and competed in the Western Division of the Southeastern Conference (SEC).
 They were led by third-year head coach Gus Malzahn.
 They finished the season 7–6, 2–6 in SEC play to finish in last place in the Western Division.
 They were invited to the Birmingham Bowl where they defeated Memphis.

 Before the season

-Previous season

-With high expectations going into Gus Malzahn's second year on the plains after an SEC Championship and a National Championship berth in his first season, Auburn would race out to a 5–0 (2–0) record reaching a #2 ranking in the nation in the polls.
-However, the Tigers would suffer a defensive collapse in the latter half of the season in which the Tigers would surrender over 30 points in 7 of their last 8 games.
-The Tigers high scoring offense struggled to overcome these defensive woes which would end up causing them to drop 5 of those last 8 games on their way to a disappointing 8–5 (4–4) season.

-This defensive collapse suffered by the Tigers would lead to the firing of Defensive Coordinator Ellis Johnson followed by the hiring of recently fired Florida head coach Will Muschamp.
-Muschamp would subsequently let go of assistant coaches Charlie Harbison and Melvin Smith and bring on former Auburn player and alum Travaris Robinson, who worked for him at Florida, and Lance Thompson from Alabama.

 Departures

-The Tigers would lose 18 seniors to graduation as well as 2 juniors who would choose to forgo their senior season in pursuit of an earlier NFL career.
-The Tigers would lose 12 more players from the 2014 team due to various reasons.
+The Tigers lost 18 seniors to graduation as well as two juniors who chose to forgo their senior season in pursuit of an earlier NFL career.
+The Tigers lost 12 more players from the 2014 team due to various reasons.

 Returning starters

 Returning players that started all or a significant number of games in the 2014 season.